weewx/weewx/docs_src/utilities/weectl-import-common-opt.md

 tell it explicitly.

 ```
-wee_import --config=/this/directory/weewx.conf
---import-config=/directory/import.conf
+weectl import --config=/this/directory/weewx.conf --import-config=/directory/import.conf
 ```

 ### `--import-config=FILENAME`

-`wee_import` uses a secondary configuration file, known as the import configuration file, to store various import parameters.
+`weectl import` uses a secondary configuration file, known as the import configuration file, to store various import parameters.
 The `--import-config` option is mandatory for all imports.
-Example import configuration files for each type of import supported by `wee_import` are provided in the `util/import` directory.
+Example import configuration files for each type of import supported by `weectl import` are provided in the `util/import` directory.
 These example files are best used by making a copy of into a working directory and then modifying the copy to suit your needs.
 The `--import-config` option is used as follows:

 ```
-wee_import --import-config=/directory/import.conf
+weectl import --import-config=/directory/import.conf
 ```

 ### `--dry-run`